Intent, Implementation and Impact of our Art Curriculum

 Intent

 At Hanslope School, we value Art as an important part of the children’s entitlement to a broad and balanced curriculum.
-Art provides the children with the opportunities to develop and extend skills and an opportunity to think innovatively as well as express their individual interests and ideas.
+Art provides children with the opportunities to develop and extend their creative skills, the opportunity to think innovatively, and to express their individual interests and capabilities.

 Our Art curriculum provides children with opportunities to develop their skills using a range of media and materials.
-Children learn the skills of drawing, painting, printing, collage, textiles and are given the opportunity to explore and evaluate different creative ideas.
+Children learn the skills of drawing, painting, printing, collage and textiles.
+They are given the opportunity to explore and evaluate different creative ideas.
+They are taught to explore their creativity which then allows them to express themselves through the artwork they produce and to be proud of their individuality.

-In Art, children are expected to be reflective and evaluate their work, thinking about how they can make changes and keep improving.
-This should be meaningful and continuous throughout the process, with evidence of age-related verbal and written refection.
-Children are encouraged to take risks and experiment and then reflect on why some ideas and techniques are successful or not for a particular project.
+In Art, children can reflect and evaluate their work and can consider ways they can make changes and continue to improve.
+This should be meaningful and continuous throughout the process, with evidence of age-related verbal or written reflection.
+Children are encouraged to take risks and to experiment.
+They will then reflect on why some ideas and techniques are successful or not for a particular project.

 Implementation

-The children are taught art on a weekly basis and all children follow a program of progressive skills in art.
+The children are taught Art on a weekly basis, once a term over a half-termly period.
+They follow a programme of progressive skills in Art.

-Wherever possible first hand experiences and real things are used to stimulate art activities.
+Wherever possible, first-hand experiences and physical objects are used to stimulate Art activities.
 Teaching occurs in whole class groups followed by group and individual work.
-New techniques and skills are modelled and examples of work are shown to the children.
+New techniques are modelled, and examples of work are shown to the children.

-In group and individual work, pupils have the opportunity to investigate, explore and develop ideas and techniques.
-They are also involved in evaluating their work, celebrating success and identifying areas for improvement.
+In group and individual work, pupils can investigate, explore and develop ideas and techniques.
+They are also involved in evaluating their and their friends’ artwork, celebrating successes and identifying areas for improvement.

-Cross curricular opportunities for further learning and development in art are imbedded into planning of other subjects.
+Cross curricular opportunities for further learning and development in Art can be embedded into the planning of other subjects where applicable.

 Impact

-Experience art through other areas of the curriculum.
+Experience Art through other areas of the curriculum when the opportunity lends itself.

-Be given the opportunity to discuss their learning including their thoughts, ideas, processing and evaluation of work.
+Be given the opportunity to discuss their learning, including their thoughts and ideas and the process and evaluation of work.

 Art